Admissions

 Applicants to any Georgetown program may choose to submit an Optional Statement that addresses diversity, personal background and contributions to community.
 A detailed prompt for the statement can be found in the application.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts & Sciences.
-Follow the TOEFL/IELTS instructions in Admissions FAQ (new window) to determine whether you need to send us test scores to prove your English language proficiency.
+Follow the TOEFL/IELTS instructions in Admissions FAQ to determine whether you need to send us test scores to prove your English language proficiency.

 Tuition & Stipend